mjbradvica/personal-website-articles/2024/full-encapsulation-in-ef.md

 }
 ```

-The first constructor is used by EF, the second is used by us when we are creating the object for the first time.
+The first constructor is used by EF; we use the second constructor when creating the object for the first time.

 > The "default!" is used to tell the compiler not to worry about the nullable aspect of the property.

-> You may also allocate each object with an "empty" version if you do not wish use the "default!" trick.
+You may also allocate each object with an "empty" version if you do not wish to use the "default!" trick.

 Configuration for navigation and complex properties is done in the same fashion as primitives.